 The remainder of this Practice Note relates to what is required for execution of documents for such excepted categories where a hard copy physical document, is to be signed.
 See also, Practice Note: Virtual execution under Scots law.

-Valid execution is achieved by the party (in the case
+Valid execution is achieved by the party (in the case of a unilateral document) or the parties (to a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.